"Sunset" is a beautiful poem by Paul Laurence Dunbar. It’s a perfect time to read Dunbar’s poems in time for Black History Month.

 Mary Lynn Lightfoot put this poem to music and called it "The River Sleeps Beneath the Sky".
 It’s sung by chorus groups.
 You can hear it on YouTube.

 This article was posted on Wednesday, February 22nd, 2017 at 7:31 pm and is filed under Black History Month, Countries & Cultures, English, Historical African American, Holidays Around the World, Languages, Paul Laurence Dunbar, Poetry, Poets, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Sunset – A Poem by Paul Laurence Dunbar with a Recording”